-UNODC Engagement with Society on Drug and Crime Prevention
+UNODC Engagement with Civil Society on Drug and Crime Prevention

 UNODC recognizes the need to promote strong partnerships with civil society organizations in dealing with the complex problems of drug abuse and crime which undermine the fabric of society.

 society, which includes NGOs, community groups, labour unions, indigenous groups, charitable organizations, faith-based organizations, professional associations and foundations, is essential to help UNODC carry out its global mandates.

 |Over 90 participants, representing more than 50 NGOs around the world participated in the 7th session of Conference of Parties to UNTOC, which took place on 6-10 October 2014.
 (READ MORE)|